scheinerman/ClosedIntervals.jl/README.md

 Infinite Intervals
 ------------------

-When intervals have end points are floating points numbers, it is possible to work with infinite intervals.
+When intervals have end points that are floating points numbers, it is possible to work with infinite intervals.
 Everything works as one might expect.
 ```julia